TobiasPSP/doneland_sources/Components/Microcontroller/Programming/Connect To PC/README.md

 You got a new *development board*, and now you want to hook it up to your computer (so you can program it and upload new firmware, or receive output via the *Terminal* window).

 Sounds easy: just connect a *USB cable* to the development board and plug its other end into your computer.
 And often enough it *is* that easy.
+If it works like this for you, then you can skip the remainder of this article and move on to the next.

-However, when your computer stubbornly won't *recognize* the board, things quickly become *frustating* as there are no *error messages* or other indicators that would tell you what is amiss.
-That's why it's a good thing to *understand* how the development board is recognized by a computer, and what the steps are to *diagnose and correct* connection issues.
+If however your computer simply won't *recognize* the board, or if you'd like to better understand what goes on exactly when you connect your *development board* to a *computer*, please read on.
+Most likely, you'll be able to fix your connection issues in no time and learn a lot of new things.

 > [!NOTE]
 > When things don't work as expected, some users are *quick to blame the board* or brag about the *"rotten quality"* of Asian sellers.
-From my experience,initial *connection issues* are very *common*, however *defective boards* are *very uncommon*.
-Most issues are related to cables, drivers, and other things *that are the responsibility of the **user***. *Systematic diagnosis* lets you quickly solve most connection issues.
+That's not so clever.
+Initial *connection issues* are actually very *common* and most likely caused by *easily fixable user errors*.
+True hardware defects are extremely rare.